-The differences between Gram-positive and Gram-negative bacteria are mainly due to the following two factors like:
+The difference between gram-positive and gram-negative bacteria is mainly due to the following factors like:

-Gram-positive bacteria contain high peptidoglycan content (70-80%) and low lipid content (1-4%).
-It lacks lipopolysaccharide, porins that are present on the outer membrane and having less periplasmic space.
+Cell wall difference: Gram-positive bacteria contain high peptidoglycan content (70-80%) and low lipid content (1-4%).
+It lacks lipopolysaccharide and porins that are present on the outer membrane, and it has less periplasmic space.

 Gram-negative bacteria contain low peptidoglycan content (10-20%) and high lipid content (20-30%).
-The outer membrane is present which contains lipopolysaccharide, porins and having more periplasmic space.
+The outer membrane is made of lipopolysaccharide and porins, and they have more periplasmic space.

-Gram-negative bacteria lose the colour of crystal violet and appear pink in colour after counterstaining with safranin due to the thin peptidoglycan layer.
+Gram-negative bacteria lose the colour of crystal violet and appear pink in colour after counterstaining with safranin due to its thin peptidoglycan layer.

 - Comparison Chart